MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 - Devices must be enrolled into Intune to receive device compliance policies.

 - The tenant-wide [compliance policy settings](../protect/device-compliance-get-started.md#compliance-policy-settings) include the setting **Mark devices with no compliance policy assigned as**.
-This default configuration in the admin center marks devices without an assigned compliance policy as *Compliant*.
-We recommend turning this setting on so that devices are marked as noncompliant.
-Then you can monitor affected devices in the [Devices without compliance policy organization report](../fundamentals/reports.md#devices-without-compliance-policy-organizational).
+The default configuration marks devices without an assigned compliance policy as *compliant*.
+We recommend configuring this setting so that these devices are marked as *noncompliant*.
+Then you can easily identify and monitor the noncompliant devices in the [Devices without compliance policy organization report](../fundamentals/reports.md#devices-without-compliance-policy-organizational).

 - If the system account shows up as the user principal name in a compliance report, it's because a policy is assigned to a device group, and no user is signed in when compliance was last evaluated.